pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

 OObjectDatabaseTx db = new OObjectDatabaseTx("remote:"+sIP+"/"+sDBName).open("root","root");
 ```

- After the generation of the database was successfully, the method creates the clusters for the class Customer dynamically for each configured server, one.
+After the generation of the database was successfull, the method creates the clusters for the class Customer dynamically for each configured server, one.

 ```java
 //create clusters